 Of course, as a business owner, salesperson, or marketing manager, you already understand the importance of leads.

-Let’s take a look at three tips for how you can keep your lead generation thriving even in tough times.
+Let’s take a look at three tips for lead generation during challenging times.

 Plug the Holes